 Introduction The Entrepreneurial Skills Pass (ESP) is a unique international qualification that certifies students (aged 15-19), who have had a real entrepreneurship experience, have gained the necessary knowledge, skills and competences to start a business or to be successfully employed.
 This is the first JA micro-credential specifically designed for the JA Company Programme.
 Accordingly to the European Qualifications Framework for Lifelong Learning1, within ESP, "qualification" means a formal outcome of an assessment and validation process which is obtained when a competent body determines that an individual has achieved learning outcomes to given standards.
-The ESP combines a competence-based assessment (pre and post) for students to reflect on their own progress with a final examination validating and certifying their theoretical and factual knowledge about business issues and concepts.
+The ESP combines a competence-based assessment for students to reflect on their own progress with a final examination validating and certifying their theoretical and factual knowledge about business issues and concepts.
 With the ESP, students: - Assess and reflect on their progress in acquiring enterprising competences and skills.
-Sense of initiative and entrepreneurship2 is the key competence addressed with a particular focus on creativity, perseverance, resourcefulness, self-confidence, taking initiative, taking responsibility and teamwork. - Certify their theoretical and factual knowledge on entrepreneurship gained as a result of this experience.
+Entrepreneurship2 is the key competence addressed with a particular focus on creativity, perseverance, resourcefulness, self-efficacy, taking initiative, taking responsibility, teamwork, marshal resources, financial lieracy, mobilise people and new venture creation. - Certify their theoretical and factual knowledge on entrepreneurship gained as a result of this experience.
 Access further opportunities such as further training, work experience and start-up support.
 The ESP is endorsed and recognised by several global, European and national organisations, namely the European Commission, European Parliament, business organisations as EUROCHAMBRES, CSR Europe and European Round Table of Industrialists and Ministries of Education and universities.
 1 European Commission, European Qualifications Framework for Lifelong Learning, 2008.
-2 As defined in the Recommendation 2006/962/EC of the European Parliament and of the Council of 18 December 2006 on Key Competences for Lifelong Learning [Official Journal L 394 of 30.12.2006].
-Why a glossary?
+2 As defined in the Council Recommendation of 22 May 2018 on key competences for lifelong learning (Text with EEA relevance.)
+ST/9009/2018/INIT Why a glossary?